Constitution of Belgium: Origins and adoption

 The Belgian Constitution of 1831 was created in the aftermath of the secession of Belgium from the United Netherlands in the Belgian Revolution.
-After the revolution's initial success, an elected National Congress was convened in November 1830 to create a devise a political order for the new state.
+After the revolution's initial success, an elected National Congress was convened in November 1830 to devise a political order for the new state.
 The members of the National Congress reflected a variety of political ideals, but the vast majority supported the "Union of Oppositions" which had emerged before the revolution.
 This brought together moderate liberals with liberally inclined Catholics.
 As three modern historians describe:

 The result was a "carefully balanced compromise" that mixed some radical liberal aspects with a firmly conservative ethos.
 It was inspired by the precedents of the French constitutions of 1791, 1814 and 1830, the Dutch constitution of 1814 and English constitutional principles.
 Belgium was established as a constitutional monarchy with a bicameral legislature.
 Powers were separated between the executive, legislative, and judiciary.
 The Constitution guaranteed the freedoms of expression, education, religion and of the press, though the franchise was severely limited by a property tax qualification.
 Though liberal in many respects, the constitution also placed the Catholic Church in a privileged position.
 Despite mandating the separation of Church and State, the Church was given a favoured position while maintaining its independence.
 The draft document was completed on 7 February 1831.

 Political significance

 The Constitution of 1831 was a highly visible national symbol of Belgian nationalism throughout the 19th century.
 A.V.
 Dicey, a British legal theorist, concluded that the Belgian document codified a number of conventions long established in the United Kingdom, saying that it "indeed comes very near to a written reproduction of the English constitution".
-It also inspired contemporary liberal movements in other European countries, including Denmark which adopted its first constitution in 1849 explicitly based on the Belgian precedent.
+It also inspired contemporary liberal movements in other European countries, including Denmark which adopted its first constitution in 1849 based partly on the Belgian precedent.
 The historian J.A.
 Hawgood wrote:

 In the 19th century, a "constitutional cult" emerged in Belgium which extolled it as a popular symbol of national identity.

 Subsequent development

 The Constitution of 1831 originally established Belgium as a unitary state organised at three levels: national level, provinces and municipalities.
 State reform in Belgium reconfigured the Belgian political system into on a federal model which entailed significant amendments to the original document.
-The original constitutional document was considered lost until rediscovered by two researchers in a cupboard in the Parliamentary Secretariat in 2020.

 The official version of the Constitution of 1831 was written in French and was only comprehensible to part of the national population.
 An official version in Dutch was only adopted in 1967.
 Up to then, the Dutch text was only a translation without legal value.
 Since 1991 there is also an official German version of the Constitution.

+The original constitutional document is currently in possession of the archives of the Belgian Federal Parliament.
+In 2020, two researchers claimed the document was being stored in subpar conditions in "a cupboard" in the Parliamentary Secretariat.
+However, this was disputed by the secretarial staff.